To assist the sector in preventing and responding effectively to abuse and neglect, we are working across key areas:

-We are working with the Future Social Service Institute on their Certificate III and IV Disability Support Worker course, sharing our knowledge of complaints and abuse prevention.
+We are working with the Future Social Services Institute on their Certificate III and IV Disability Support Worker course, sharing our knowledge of complaints and abuse prevention.

 We supported the development of the accredited course Introduction to the NDIS through the Victorian Skills Commissioner Project Steering Committee.
 Launched on 15 June 2018 exclusively within TAFEs, the course will ensure students gain the requisite entry level skills, knowledge and understanding to work effectively alongside NDIS participants, including the importance of recognising and responding appropriately to violence, abuse, and neglect.

 We have provided significant input on the Family Safety Victoria (FSV) Inclusion and Equity Blueprint and joined FSV’s Diverse Communities and Intersectionality Working Group.
 We work with FSV to deliver sessions on the issues and barriers faced by people with disability who are trying to access the broader system.
 We have also advised on their risk management frameworks and ways to establish inclusive processes in their Victoria-wide safety hubs.